danymat/neogen/docs/adding-languages.md

 The current cursor position is located in the middle of the function (`local_variable_declaration`).

-If I generate a function annotation using neogen, the default locator will try to find the first parent node matchinf one of those:
+If I generate a function annotation using neogen, the default locator will try to find the first parent node matching one of those:

 ```lua
 func = { "function", "local_function", "local_variable_declaration", "field", "variable_declaration" },